Who are the men that pick for scraps amongst the ruins at the end of history?

 What is going on here?

-It's all a bit bloody peculiar, and so we'll begin.
+It's all a bit bloody peculiar.

-So before we start, go and get Islander magazine.
+So, before we start, go and get Islander magazine.

 It's an excellent edition issue, whatever I want to say.